Sumithra-N/Breast-Cancer-Predictions/README.md

     - Evaluate and interpret my results and justify my interpretation based on observed data set
     - Create notebooks that serve as computational records and document my thought process.

-## The analysis is divided into four sections, saved in juypter notebooks in this repository
+## The analysis is divided into six sections, saved in juypter notebooks in this repository

-    1. Identifying the problem and Data Sources
+    1. Collecting the Data
-    2. Exploratory Data Analysis
+    2. Data Wrangling
-    3. Pre-Processing the Data
+    3. Analysing the data
+    4. Train the algorithm
+    5. Test the algorithm
-    4. Build model to predict whether breast cell tissue is malignant or Benign by using SVC(Spport Vector Classifier)model
+    6. Build model and deploy to predict whether breast cell tissue is malignant or Benign by using SVC(Spport Vector Classifier)model

-    The below notebook aim is to achieving all these four steps [NoteBook](https://github.com/Sumithra-N/Breast-Cancer-Predictions/blob/master/BreastCancerPredictions.ipynb)
+    The below notebook aim is to achieving all these six steps [NoteBook](https://github.com/Sumithra-N/Breast-Cancer-Predictions/blob/master/BreastCancerPredictions.ipynb)